CalderonVasquez/ai_blog/posts/How-to-create-high-quality-videos.md

 Picktory.ai also offers a tremendous affiliate program, allowing you to earn money while using the app.
 By sharing your affiliate link with others, you can generate income from referrals.
 It's a win-win situation: you benefit from using Picktory.ai, and you have the potential to earn additional revenue by spreading the word about this powerful AI video editing tool.

-## Try Picktory.ai Today!
+## Try Picktory.ai Today

 Are you ready to take your small business's video content to the next level?
-You can try Picktory.ai for free and create three videos using my referral link: [https://pictory.ai?ref=jqqbg](https://pictory.ai?ref=jqqbg).
+You can try Picktory.ai for free and create three videos using my [referral link](https://pictory.ai?ref=jqqbg).
 If you decide to subscribe, you can even get a 20% discount using my referral link.

 ## Conclusion

 In the era of AI, small businesses have an opportunity to level the playing field and compete with larger competitors.
 Picktory.ai is a game-changer for small businesses seeking to enhance their online presence through engaging video content.
 With its powerful features, user-friendly interface, and time-saving capabilities, Picktory.ai empowers small businesses to create professional videos that captivate audiences and drive brand growth.

 To learn more about Picktory.ai and stay up-to-date with the latest tips and insights, I highly recommend subscribing to the [Picktory YouTube channel](https://www.youtube.com/embed/heHnYt6XKTk).
-You can find valuable information and watch their informative video.
+You can find valuable information and watch their informative videos.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/heHnYt6XKTk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 Remember, your small business can thrive in the age of AI video editing, and Picktory.ai is here to help you succeed!